-La Salle-Peru had the bases loaded with one out in the bottom of the seventh inning, leading Sycamore to pull in its infield in hopes of preventing a run.
+La Salle-Peru had the bases loaded with one out in the bottom of the seventh inning, causing Sycamore to pull in its infield in hopes of preventing a run.

 But Ceyton Urbanski came up and delivered.

-Urbanski hit a hard ground ball that just got past Sycamore second baseman Caleb Tindall, allowing Adan Pantoja to race home for the winning run that gave the Cavaliers’ a 5-4 walkoff victory Thursday to avoid an Interstate 8 Conference sweep.
+Urbanski hit a hard ground ball just past Sycamore second baseman Caleb Tindall that allowed Adan Pantoja to race home with the winning run, giving the Cavaliers a 5-4 walk-off victory Thursday to avoid an Interstate 8 Conference sweep.

 After the Spartans scored four runs to tie the game in the top of the seventh inning, Pantoja drew a walk to start L-P’s winning rally.